dynamy/ocp18/apps/helloworld-msa/README.md

 ## Manual Deployments

 Here's how to deploy the application on any OpenShift cluster.
 In the following examples, `OS_MASTER_IP` refers to the IP of your OpenShift cluster's master node, assuming `1.2.3.4`.
-Once deployed, you can access the everest application via the exposed route `http://frontend-helloworld-msa.1.2.3.4.xip.io/`.
+Once deployed, you can access the frontend application via the exposed route `http://frontend-helloworld-msa.1.2.3.4.xip.io/`.

 ### Linux / MacOS